hashchange/backbone.declarative.views/README.md

   }
   ```

   The original value of the template property is overwritten in the process.
 Backbone.Declarative.Views does not interfere with this pattern, it continues to work.
-Equally, overwriting the template property in `initialize` won't break the functionality of Backbone.Declarative.Views, either.

 - The `el` properties in a template are ignored if the view does not create its own, shiny new `el`.
 Backbone allows you to attach a view to an `el` which already exists in the DOM, rather than create a new one: